About This Chapter

 In this lesson, foster care will be defined, explained and discussed.
 The history of foster care and some facts about the foster care system will also be explored and identified.

 12. Strategies for Teaching Children in Foster Care

 In the United States, half a million students are placed in foster care each year.
-In this lesson learn strategies to help these students achieve academic success.
+In this lesson, learn strategies to help these students achieve academic success in the classroom.

 13. Strategies for Accessing Heath Information in Schools